mikayelsaghatelyan/lnu-dsa-java/README.md

-# Algorithms and Advanced Data Structures.
+# Algorithms and Advanced Data Structures

 This repository contains my solutions for the **4 Assignments** within the Course of **Algorithms and Advanced Data Structures, 1DV516** of Linnaeus University (Autumn 2022).
 The assignments are organized into the following folders: